jestenough/code-challenges/collections/learngo/13-loops/questions/03-labeled-statements.md

 ## Which scope a label belongs to?
 1. To the scope of the statement that it is in
-2. To the body of the function that it is in *CORRECT*
+2. To the body of the function that it is in
 3. To the package scope that it is in

 > **1:** Labels do not belong to statement scopes unlike other names like variable or constant names.